 (b) Projects involving ingestion of food or drink, defined as consumption through eating or drinking, are considered Significant Risk when they involve:

 - articles not manufactured, sold or represented as food or drink for human consumption

 - foods that contain additives exceeding the Recommended Daily Intake (RDI) normally associated with those foods

 - foods not considered to be basic or everyday foods and for which health benefits are claimed.

 (c) Projects involving ingestion of licensed Natural Health Products and Energy Drinks are not permitted at the Canada Wide Science Fair or similar YSC events.
-These products are identified by a Health Canada Natural Product Number NPN) or Exemption Number (EN) and are listed in the Health Canada Natural Health Product Database 3.
+These products are identified by a Health Canada Natural Product Number NPN) or Exemption Number (EN) and are listed in the Health Canada Natural Health Product Database.

-- SAFETY: Dangerous chemicals, flames, or explosives must not be exhibited.Mechanical devices must meet minimum safety standards and electrical devices must meet the minimum standards of the Ontario Electrical Code.
-Please read the safety guidelines published on the YSF website https://www.youthscience.ca/safety-science-fair-projects and check the safety page.
+Mechanical devices must meet minimum safety standards and electrical devices must meet the minimum standards of the Ontario Electrical Code.
+Please read the safety guidelines archived on the YSC website and check the Safety Page.
 If you have any concerns, please contact the registrar before the date of the fair.
-Your concerns and questions will be forwarded to the Safety Committee.
+Your concerns and questions will be forwarded to the RSLSF Safety Committee.

 Oversize exhibits are not eligible.
 All exhibits including accessories must be confined to a table or floor space not to exceed 0.8 m (30 inches) front to back, 1.2 m (48 inches) side-to- side, and 3.5m (12 feet) from the floor.
 Outlets for water, steam, compressed air or gas will not be available.
 Electricity will be provided.
 Please bring your own extension cord.